d2r2/go-bsbmp/README.md

 Troubleshoting
 --------------

+- If your RaspberryPI golang installed by default from repository is outdated, you may consider to install actual golang mannualy from official Golang [site](https://golang.org/dl/).
+Follow installation instructions.
 - If you employ RaspberryPI, use raspi-config utility to activate i2c-bus on the OS level.
 Go to "Interfaceing Options" menu, to active I2C bus.
 Restart will require.
 - Use i2cdetect utility in format "i2cdetect -y X", where X may vary from 0 to 5 or more,